Brian-Branson/wireframing/README.md

                                       wireframing tools
 Figma -  it is a web based wireframe development tool which is beginner friendly and allows seamless cooperationg between a team

+                                    Benefits of wireframing in software Engineering helps in priotisatioin of certain aspects keeps the team aligned on the key mssions clarifies the requiremnts early